mathmanu/caffe-jacinto-models/docs/Cityscapes_Segmentation_README.md

 # Sparse, Quantized CNN training for segmentation

 ### Pre-requisites
 It is assumed here, that all the pre-requisites required for running Caffe-jacinto are met.

-Open a bash terminal and set CAFFE_HOME to the location where Caffe-jacinto is placed.
-For example:
+Open a bash terminal and change directory into the scripts folder, as explainded earlier.
-CAFFE_HOME=~/work/caffe-jacinto

 ### Dataset preparation
 The details about how to obtain the [Cityscapes Dataset](https://www.cityscapes-dataset.com/) can be seen from their website.
 Download and unzip gtFine and leftImg8bit as sub-directories into a suitable folder.